-Simulation and optimisation of a batch esterification process
+Simulation and optimization of a batch esterification process

-This case shows how simulation and optimisation can be used to gain a deeper understanding of a batch esterification process and how its recipe can be optimised to maximise profitability.
-It highlights the advantages of dynamic simulation over more conventional trial-and-error/manual optimisation techniques.
+This case shows how simulation and optimization can be used to gain a deeper understanding of a batch esterification process and how its recipe can be optimized to maximize profitability.
+It highlights the advantages of dynamic simulation over more conventional trial-and-error/manual optimization techniques.
 The batch time and utility costs are reduced while still maintaining product purity standards.

 Business implications and objectives

 Specialty chemical processes deliver high purity products to a range of different customers.
 To be able to change over from one product to another in a cost effective manner, processes need to be agile and efficient from the start.
 However, reducing production costs while increasing throughput and maintaining product purity is not a trivial task.
 The aim of this case is to simulate the process to gain futher understanding of key parameters so that it can be successfully optimized with the following aims:

 - minimise cost of raw materials